 - Add a few tablespoons of diced tomatoes

-- Diced carrots are good in this but be careful about the carbs
+- Diced carrot is good in this but be careful about the carbs

-- Use beef broth instead of chicken broth
+- Use beef broth or even vegetable broth instead of chicken broth

 - Add some diced jalapeno peppers

-- Since pickles are relatively low in carbs and calories you can add more chopped pickles if you want a heartier soup
+- Since pickles are relatively low in carbs and calories you can add more diced pickles if you want a heartier soup

 Easy, Low Carb Dill Pickle Soup Recipe

 Of course I’m the kind of person that drinks pickle juice from the jar so keep that in mind.
-If you’re ready for something really different then give this low carb soup a try … and let me know what you think.
+Even if you aren’t a pickle lover, this low carb recipe tastes amazing.
+If you’re ready for something really different then give this low carb soup a try and let me know what you think.
+If you like sliced dill pickles on your sandwiches or burgers, you are in for a real treat with this low carb recipe.

-If you like this recipe please give it 5 stars below – thanks!
+If you like this recipe please give it 5 stars below.
+Appreciate ya !

 - 1 1/2 cups chicken broth